The Hole (1960 film): Production

 According to the 1964 press materials that are included in The Criterion Collection DVD, Jacques Becker first read of the 1947 La Santé Prison escape attempt in a newspaper.
 Years later, he found out that José Giovanni had fictionalized the same escape attempt in his 1957 novel The Break.
 Becker contacted Giovanni's publisher, Gallimard, and Becker and Giovanni collaborated on the screenplay of Le Trou.

 During production, Becker hired three of the attempted escapees as technical consultants.
 One of the consultants, Roland Barbat (using the stage name Jean Keraudy), appears in the film as the character Roland Darbant, who plans the escape tunnel and improvises all the tools they use.

 Barbat also appears at the beginning of the film as himself, working on a Citroën 2CV.
 (Barbat became a mechanic after prison.)
 He states directly to the camera that we are about to see his true story.

+At the time, none of the actors who played the five core characters had much acting experience.
+Philippe Leroy, a professional soldier, was in his first film role, and Michel Constantin had been a professional volleyball player.

 Style

 The black and white cinematography is by Ghislain Cloquet.

 The scene where three different characters take turns breaking through the concrete floor of their cell is filmed in a single, nearly four minute long, shot.

 There is no musical score except under the end credits.

 The film has no opening credits.